Mocha Cupcakes Recipe

 - 1/2 to 1 teaspoon instant coffee granules

 - Pinch salt

-- 3. For frosting, combine the, confectioners' sugar, cocoa, coffee granules and salt in a large bowl.
-Stir in cream.
-Place mixer beaters in bowl; cover and chill for 30 minutes.
+- 2. For frosting, combine sugar, cocoa, coffee and salt in a mixing bowl.
+Stir in cream; cover and chill with beaters for 30 minutes.
 Beat frosting until stiff peaks form.
 Frost the cupcakes.
-Refrigerate leftovers.
 Yield: about 1-1/2 dozen.

 Reviews for Mocha Cupcakes

 "can you use miracle whip instead of mayonnaise? i always have that on hand."